canonical/netbox/charm/docs/tutorial/getting-started.md

 your NetBox instance.

 ## Requirements
-- Juju 3 installed.
+- Juju 3.x installed.
 - Juju controller that can create a model of type kubernetes.
 - Read/write access to a S3 compatible server with a bucket created.
 - Configuration compatible with the traefik-k8s charms.
-In the case of MicroK8S this can be achieved with the metallb addon.
+In the case of MicroK8s this can be achieved with the `metallb` add-on.

 For more information about how to install Juju, see [Get started with Juju](https://juju.is/docs/olm/get-started-with-juju).

-## Setting up a Tutorial Model
+## Setting up a tutorial model

 To manage resources effectively and to separate this tutorial's workload from your usual work, we recommend creating a new model using the following command.